Cyprus signs deal for offshore gas concession

 Cypriot authorities have said natural gas will start being extracted in 2025, with estimated earnings of 9.3 billion euros ($10.29 billion) over an 18-year period.

 “The plan includes the implementation of what we consider the best possible option, transferring gas through a subsea pipeline to Idku in Egypt from where LNG will be exported to Europe and international markets,” Cypriot Energy Minister Yiorgos Lakkotrypis said in a statement.”

 In September last year Egypt and Cyprus signed an agreement to build an undersea natural gas pipeline from the Aphrodite field to a liquefaction plant in Egypt.

-NavInvest Cyprus advises objectively on the technical, commercial and financial risks and returns of an investment in Cyprus, without bias or a hidden agenda.
+Navigator and NavInvest Cyprus advises objectively on the technical, commercial and financial risks and returns of an investment in Cyprus, without bias or a hidden agenda.
 Please feel free to contact us for a confidential assessment of your investment advisory and consultancy needs in Cyprus.

 7 November 2019